Friday, March 29, 2024

 I’m posting this on my new Prophecy Blog because my current Eschatology is a mix of Partial Preterism, Postmillennialism and Historicism and this way of looking at Rome is part of Historicism.
 But it’s different from standard Protestant Premillennial Historicism where it’s only Clerically they see eschatologically relevant continuity between the modern world and Ancient Rome.

 The Eastern Germanic Languages spoken by the Goths, Lombards and other Arian Barbarians are dead languages, no one speaks them anymore and the last one to die died in Crimea not in the West.
 Genealogical descendants of people who spoke them in the past still exist but they have long been absorbed into other cultures.
-My personal theories about Y-Chromosomal Haplogroups lead me to conclude Haplogroup I2a represents patrilineal descent from East Germanic tribes, but it’s strongest presence in The West is on Sardinia where it could only have been the Vandals who brought them there, the Vandals are one of the tribes the SDA agree was “plucked out” by Belisarius.
+My personal theories about Y-Chromosomal Haplogroups lead me to conclude Haplogroup I2a represents patrilineal descent from East Germanic tribes, but it’s strongest presence in The West is on Sardinia where it could only have been the Vandals who brought them there, the Vandals are one of the tribes the SDAs agree was “plucked out” by Belisarius.

 The Byzantine Empire does still have Biblical Significance, it’s the restored Third Beast of Daniel 7 specifically The Little Horn.
-I argued for that in my Justinian Post but it’s also backed up by my Heraclius thesis.
+I argued for that in my Justinian post but it’s also backed up by my Heraclius thesis.

 Now you may also ask how do the Romance Languages fit into the Genesis 10 genealogy?
 Well I agree with the Italo-Celtic theory among Linguists, that the Italic Languages (including Latin) and Celtic Languages are closely related to each other even more specifically then just both being Indo-European.
-And at the end of my 666 post I argued that through Troy the Celts and Romans could share command descent from Ashkenaz son of Gomer.
+And at the end of my 666 post I argued that through Troy the Celts and Romans could share common descent from Ashkenaz son of Gomer.

 Thursday, March 28, 2024